TGtongga/BT4012_06/README.md

 # BT4012_06
-This is the repository for BT4012 Team 06
+This is the repository for BT4012 Team 06 <br>
 Fake Job Postings Detection: Leveraging Machine Learning for Enhanced Accuracy and Timely Intervention

 ## Project Description